Find Affordable College Courses

 After completing their Bachelor's Degree, journalism graduates from CSULB carry an average student debt load of $18,284.

-Full Journalism at California State University - Long Beach Report
+Read full report on Journalism at California State University - Long Beach

-California State University - Fresno ranked #6 on this year’s Most Popular Journalism Bachelor’s Degree Schools in the Far Western US Region list.
+California State University - Fresno landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree journalism programs.
 Fresno State is a very large public school located in the large city of Fresno.

 Of the 85 students majoring in journalism at Fresno State, 41% are male and 59% are female.

-California Polytechnic State University - San Luis Obispo landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree journalism programs.
-Located in the small suburb of San Luis Obispo, Cal Poly San Luis Obispo is a public college with a very large student population.
+California Polytechnic State University - San Luis Obispo came in at #7 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools in the Far Western US Region ranking.
+Located in the suburb of San Luis Obispo, Cal Poly San Luis Obispo is a public school with a very large student population.

 About 74% of the students majoring in journalism at the school are women while 26% are male.